khaled272/MURA-PROJECT/README.md

 3. Run the 7 abnormality detectors as well and save the corresonding .h5 and .json files.

-4. Now everything is ready to run the Main program that will load all the saved models and test the overall performance of the trained models.
+4. Now everything is ready to run the Main program.ipynb that will load all the saved models and test the overall performance of the trained models.

 ## Simple web_app user interface
 The code xrayforweb.py uses flask api to post the prediction results of a user selected image.
 The posted result is sent to the predict.html for user visualization.
 Just make sure to place all the trained models in h5/ folder and place the predict.html file in /static folder.